-Commuting students have access to the Knox Learning Assistance Lab as well as every computer lab on campus.
-Students also have access to peer tutors, writing lab, and math tables.
+Commuting students have access to the computer labs on campus.
+Commuting students also have access to peer tutors, writing lab, and math tables.

-Student Development / Student Activities:
+Student Engagement / Student Activities:

-All students pay a student activities fee.
+All students pay a university fee, which includes funding for student activities, and clubs & organizations.
+You can find a complete list of clubs and organizations on the webpage.
 We encourage the students to take advantage of all programs, trips, and student activities offered.
 There is an active Student Activities Board (SAB) that plans events for the campus.
-The SAB meets every Thursday at 11 A.M. on the third floor of the Stover Campus Center.
+The SAB meets every Thursday at 2 P.M. in Stover 301.
 All are welcome to attend.